 This evening, we enjoy a three-course dinner back at the hotel.

 We travel to Sion Hill Hall where we are welcomed by the owner, Michael Mallaby, who gives us an exclusive private introduction to his wonderful Arts and Crafts home, opened just for us.
 Surrounded by charming gardens and parkland, this Edwardian house is of outstanding architectural merit, having been designed in 1913 by the renowned York architect Walter H. Brierley, known as the ‘Lutyens of the North’.
 It also houses the Mawer collection of furniture, porcelain, paintings and clocks plus more recent acquisitions made by the present owner.
 After our tour, we enjoy tea, coffee and homemade biscuits served in the original Edwardian kitchens.

 The afternoon is spent in the elegant spa town of Harrogate, where notable sights include the Royal Pump Room and the Grade II listed Royal Hall.
 Don’t miss the attractive Montpellier Quarter with its pedestrianised streets lined with 19th-century buildings.

-We return to our hotel for an inclusive three-course dinner.
+We return to our hotel for a three-course dinner.

 After breakfast, we check out of the hotel for our journey home.